civican/legisinfo/44-1/bills/C-19/bill_text.md

   **(1)** Paragraph 4(1)(a) of the Act is replaced by the following:

-    an application therefor has been made in the prescribed manner by the department, agency, institution or **Indigenous governing body** referred to in **subsection 3(1)** that maintains the child; and
+    an application therefor has been made in the prescribed manner by the department, agency, institution or Indigenous governing body referred to in subsection 3(1) that maintains the child; and

   **(2)** Subsection 4(3) of the Act is replaced by the following:

-    **(3)** No special allowance is payable for the month in which the child in respect of whom the special allowance is payable commences to be maintained by a department, agency, institution or **Indigenous governing body**, and no special allowance is payable in respect of a child for the month in which the child is born or commences to reside in Canada.
+    **(3)** No special allowance is payable for the month in which the child in respect of whom the special allowance is payable commences to be maintained by a department, agency, institution or Indigenous governing body, and no special allowance is payable in respect of a child for the month in which the child is born or commences to reside in Canada.

   **(3)** Paragraph 4(4)(a) of the Act is replaced by the following:

-    ceases to be maintained by the department, agency, institution or **Indigenous governing body**;
+    ceases to be maintained by the department, agency, institution or Indigenous governing body;

   **(4)** Subsections (1) to (3) are deemed to have come into force on January 1, 2020.